Matsukura Katsuie

 Although the rebellion was successfully put down, his status and domain were stripped away for misruling in May 1638.
 After a dead peasant's body was found inside his residence, Katsuie was sent to Edo for further investigation by the government.
-He was beheaded on August 28, 1638, for his misruling and brutality.
-He was the only daimyo to be beheaded during the Edo period, rather than allowed the honourable suicide of seppuku, which suggests the severity of his misbehaviour.
+He was beheaded on August 28, 1638, having been found culpable for abusing his power and disgracing the shogunate.
+He was the only daimyo to be beheaded during the Edo period (dishonored officials were usually allowed to die by seppuku).